-Eleanor M. Welke is Senior Counsel in Lozano Smith's Los Angeles office.
+Eleanor M. Welke is a Partner in Lozano Smith's Los Angeles office.
 She is a member of the Labor and Employment and Special Education Practice Groups.
 Ms. Welke provides legal advice to administration on personnel matters, including discrimination, retaliation, sexual harassment, disability accommodations, and the Americans with Disabilities Act.

 Ms. Welke has extensive experience representing clients in both California State and Federal Courts and in front of administrative bodies, including the Equal Employment Opportunity Commission, Department of Fair Employment and Housing, and the California Labor Commissioner.
 She also provides advice and counsel to clients on a wide range of employment legal issues, including compliance with wage and hour regulations, employee hiring, termination and discipline decisions, investigations, and leaves of absence.